 Research and collaboration

-Rapid Exposure Supporting Trauma Recovery (RESTORE) Trial: A trial to see if prolonged exposure therapy delivered in shorter, more intense timeframes (daily sessions for two weeks) is as effective as standard prolonged exposure therapy for treating PTSD (weekly sessions for 10 weeks).
+- Rapid Exposure Supporting Trauma Recovery (RESTORE) Trial: A trial to see if prolonged exposure therapy delivered in a shorter, more intense timeframe (daily sessions for two weeks) is as effective as standard prolonged exposure therapy for treating PTSD (weekly sessions for 10 weeks).

-Development of a Moral Injury Scale: a study to develop a new moral injury outcomes scale.
-For potential use by Open Arms and the ADF as part of routine mental health assessment and treatment.
-The scale will enable the assessment of care delivered to address moral injury.
+- Development of a Moral Injury Scale: a study to develop a new moral injury outcomes scale for potential use by Open Arms as part of routine mental health assessment and treatment.

-Intimate Partner Violence (IPV) among current and ex-serving ADF personnel and families: Investigating the way Intimate Partner Violence (IPV) is addressed within veteran support services.
+- Intimate Partner Violence in military and veteran families: Investigating rates of Intimate Partner Violence in military and veteran populations and how this is addressed within veteran support services.

-All research projects undertaken go through rigorous research ethics processes.
+All research projects undertaken go through rigorous research ethics review.

-All research is conducted under the National Statement on Ethical Conduct in Human Research and the Department of Defence and the Department of Veterans’ Affairs Human Research Ethics Committee (DDVA HREC).
-The DDVA HREC is registered with the National Health and Medical Research Council (EC00460).
+All research is conducted under the National Statement on Ethical Conduct in Human Research with oversight of the Departments of Defence and Veterans’ Affairs Human Research Ethics Committee.

 This process protects the mental and physical welfare, rights, and safety of research participants.